 The core area of the Khaptad is much religious importance.
 It includes the Ashram of Khaptad Swami, a renowned spiritual saint, which is situated inside the park.The late Khaptad Swami moved to the area in 1940’s to meditate and worship.
 He spent about 50 years as a hermit and became a renowned spiritual saint.
-A small serene lake and swampy area called Khaptad Daha is religious site where Hindu pilgrims come to worship Shiva on the full moon of July-August each year.
-Therefore, all the vices of modern society such as alcohol, cigarettes and tobacco, violence and killing are prohibited.
+A small serene lake and the swampy area called Khaptad Daha is a religious site where Hindu pilgrims come to worship Shiva on the full moon of July-August each year.
+Therefore, all the vices of modern society such as alcohol, cigarettes, and tobacco, violence and killing are prohibited.
 Except these on clear days it is possible to see the awesome Himalayas (SAIPAL HIMALAYA, 7000m) in the back ground and on the foot trek to national park, see village life that is not mentioned in the guide books, stay with local families that work and provide Nepal’s real face to you as you continue to the park’s headquarter.

-There is a small museum and a view tower at the park headquarters.
-To the north one can see the Saipal Himalayan Ranges- In the other direction the vast green mid-hills of Nepal can be seen clearly.
-There are 22 open patches of Patans (pastureland) mix together with the forests inside park.
+There are a small museum and a view tower at the park headquarters.
+To the north one can see the Saipal Himalayan Ranges- In the other direction, the vast green mid-hills of Nepal can be seen clearly.
+There are 22 open patches of Patans (pastureland) mix together with the forests inside the park.
 The local people graze their livestock in the Patans during the summer season.
 In the north-eastern part of the park, there is a lake called Khaptad Daha.
 During the full moon of August – September a festival is called Purnima celebrated here.